 information, visit https://www.canada.ca/en/immigration-refugees-citizenship/services/coronavirus-covid19/travel-restrictions-exemptions.html.

-If I choose to study online for the Fall 2020 semester, how will
+If I choose to study online, how will

 my post-graduation work permit be affected?